 - Tucson International Airport (TUS) is served by eight airlines providing nonstop service to 19 destinations including San Francisco, Dallas, Denver, Chicago, and Atlanta.

 The real estate market in Tucson is thriving despite the pandemic and economic recession.
-According to Inside Tucson Business the Tucson real estate market is experiencing an economic boom as an influx of out-of-state buyers are creating bidding wars where multiple offers and fast home sales are increasingly commonplace.
+According to The Phoenix Business Journal, the Tucson real estate market is ranked #9 in the nation among cities with the highest bidding-war rates as an influx of out-of-state buyers are battling for homes, with multiple offers and fast home sales increasingly commonplace.

-Over the past six months alone, the median home price has increased by nearly $30,000 and risen by 14.8% year-over-year.
+The median price of a single family home in Tucson has increased by 17.9% year-over-year, with a current median sales price of $385,000, according to the Tucson Association of Realtors (May 2022).
 With very little inventory on the market, many first-time homebuyers are opting to rent instead, making the market a good choice for remote real estate investors looking for rental property to buy.

 Key Market Stats:

-- Over the past five years home values in Tucson have grown by over 61%.
+- Over the past five years home values in Tucson have grown by nearly 89%.

-- Tortolita, Oro Valley, and Catalina are three of the most expensive neighborhoods in Tucson.
+- Rita Ranch, Civano, and Flowing Wells are three of the most popular neighborhoods in Tucson, according to Realtor.com

-The demand from tenants for good rental property in Tucson is so strong that vacant property stays on the market about 15 days before being rented to a tenant.
-The Tucson Association of Realtors (MLSSAZ) reports that the one-year change in rental units has increased by just 1.1% while average rental costs have gone up by 6.8% year-over-year.
+The demand from tenants for good rental property in Tucson is so strong that vacant property stays on the market about 25 days before being rented to a tenant.
+The Tucson Association of Realtors (MLSSAZ) reports that the one-year change in active listings for rental units has decreased by 1.8% while average rental costs have soared by 14.0% year-over-year.

 Key Market Stats:

-- 45% of the households in Tucson are occupied by renters.
+- 47% of the households in Tucson are occupied by renters, according to Zumper (as of June 2022).

-- Neighborhoods in Tucson with the highest rents include Armory Park, Barrio Viejo, and El Presidio.
+- Neighborhoods in Tucson with the highest rents include La Madera, Sam Hughes, and Houghton.

-- Most affordable neighborhoods for renters in Tucson include Cherry Avenue, Drexel-Alvernon, and Mortimore.
+- Most affordable neighborhoods for renters in Tucson include Roberts, Wakefield, and Harlan Heights.

-- Most popular neighborhoods in Tucson for renters are Desert Palms, Rancho Perdido Estates, and Campus Farm.
+- Most popular neighborhoods in Tucson for renters are West University, Campus Farm, and Sam Hughes.

 Two of the biggest factors affecting the demand for rental property are the cost and relative affordability of housing.